We have several reasons to use Gmail as the main communication method. It’s fast, easy to use and far than any other mail service.

 1. Check for Viruses and Malware

-Start from your computer.
+Start with your computer.
 Check if someone installed any malware on your system to collect data including passwords.
 Such prying agents may come from the programs you downloaded from unrecognized sources or pirated ones.
 Run an antivirus scan periodically and remove suspicious programs, trojans- found if any.

 2. Turn on 2 Step Authentication

 Use additional security to protect your account.
 Activate 2 step verification from Google settings page.
 You should give a working mobile number to make use of this feature.
 After submitting login credentials, Google will send a PIN number to your mobile to verify your identity.
-No one can login to your account without giving this second password in the prompt screen.
+No one can log in to your account without giving this second password in the prompt screen.

 Don’t have a phone with you?
 Copy the backup codes, showing in the authentication page and save it to some safe place.
 It can be utilized to login in emergency situations.

 You can add frequently using devices to trusted lists to avoid the second password.
 Remove any device from the list which is you are no longer using.

 Check whether your account recovery information is up to date.
 Go to My Account page, from there click on Get Started under “Security Check-up”.
 Update your recovery information with your primary phone number, any other email in use and security question.

 4. Add a Delegate

 Add a secondary email to your account as a delegate.
 A delegate can send, read, delete emails and acts on behalf of your Gmail account.
 It can change your Gmail password or update account settings as well.
 Activate this option from Settings > General > Grant access to your account.